johnwbyrd/pennyworth/doc/overview.md

 - **Responsibilities:**
   - Implements OpenAI-compatible API endpoints
   - Routes requests to the appropriate LLM provider (Bedrock, OpenAI, etc.)
-  - Authenticates requests using API keys (by comparing secure hashes stored in DynamoDB)
+  - Authenticates requests using API keys (by looking up Cognito custom attributes)
   - Streams responses for long-running or large outputs
   - Handles error management and logging

-### 3. DynamoDB (API Key Store)
+### 3. Cognito (User and API Key Store)
-- **Role:** Persistent, scalable storage for API key metadata and permissions
+- **Role:** Single source of truth for users and API keys
-- **Security Note:** Only a secure hash (e.g., SHA-256) of each API key is stored—never the key itself.
-This ensures that even if the database is compromised, the actual keys remain secret.
+- **Security Note:** API keys are stored as custom attributes (e.g., `custom:api_key`) on Cognito users—never the key itself after creation.
+This ensures that even if the user directory is compromised, the actual keys remain secret.
-- **API key management is exclusively handled via DynamoDB; LiteLLM's built-in key management is not used.**
+- **API key management is exclusively handled via REST API endpoints; the CLI is a REST client.**
-- **A Python CLI tool is used for API key creation, auditing, and revocation, and only hashes are ever stored.**
 - **Responsibilities:**
-  - Stores API key hashes and their status (active, revoked, etc.)
+  - Stores API key attributes and their status (active, revoked, etc.)
-  - Supports dynamic key management (add, revoke, rotate)
+  - Supports dynamic key management (add, revoke, rotate) via REST endpoints
   - Optionally tracks usage, last used, and rate limits
-  - Stores encrypted or hashed permissions if desired
+  - Stores permissions as Cognito attributes if desired

 ### 4. CloudWatch
 - **Role:** Observability and monitoring